 Rewilding at Maine's Inn by the Sea

-Two years into Inn by the Sea’s collaboration on habitat restoration for endangered New England cottontail rabbits, more than bunnies profit….native flora, local wildlife and people all benefit.
+Two years into Inn by the Sea's collaboration on native habitat restoration for endangered New England cottontail rabbits, more than bunnies benefit...native flora, local wildlife and people do too.

 Cape Elizabeth, Maine.Â August 8, Â 2014â€¦..Mid winter rabbit tracking in the snowy Maine woods around Crescent Beach State Park is business as usual for staff at the luxurious and stylish Inn by the Sea. Â The Innâ€™s staff learns to distinguish tracks identified with adorable, but severely endangered, New England cottontail bunnies as they trail after wardens from Maineâ€™s Department of Inland Fish and Wildlife.

 Collaborating with the Department of Conservation and other state agencies to restore Cottontail Habitat is just one of many environmental initiatives undertaken by Inn by the Sea and their employees over the last decade. â€œItâ€™s about preserving Maineâ€™s sense of place,â€ said Carrie Dyer, the Innâ€™s general manager.Â â€œWhen people are able to make a personal connection to the natural world when in Maine, it tends to be magical.Â Â Helping preserve the stateâ€™s pristine environment now, and for future generations is certainly the right thing to do, but it also makes good business sense.Â After all, Maineâ€™s natural beauty is what attracts tourism to the state, and to the Inn.â€